 (1) These GCS apply exclusively to entrepreneurs (§ 14 BGB), legal entities under public law or a special fund under public law within the meaning of § 310 para.
 1 BGB (hereinafter referred to as "Customer").

-(2) Our General Terms and Conditions shall apply exclusively; we shall only recognise conflicting, supplementary or deviating terms and conditions of the customer if we expressly agree to their validity in writing.
-Counter-confirmations of the customer with reference to his terms of business or purchase are hereby contradicted.
-Our General Terms and Conditions of Sale and Delivery shall also apply if we carry out the delivery to the customer without reservation in the knowledge that the customer's terms and conditions conflict with or deviate from our General Terms and Conditions of Sale and Delivery.
+(2) These General Terms and Conditions shall apply exclusively; health complete shall not recognise conflicting, supplementary or deviating terms and conditions of the customer unless health complete has expressly agreed to their validity in writing.
+Counter-confirmations of the customer with reference to his terms and conditions of business or purchase are hereby rejected.
+These General Terms and Conditions shall also apply if health complete carries out the delivery to the customer without reservation in the knowledge that the customer's terms and conditions conflict with or deviate from our General Terms and Conditions.

-(3) Unless otherwise agreed, these GCS shall also apply as a framework agreement for all future purchase contracts, without us having to refer to them again in each individual case.
+(5) Unless otherwise agreed, these GCS shall also apply as a framework agreement to all future purchase contracts, without us having to refer to them again in each individual case.

 § 2 Offer and conclusion of contract

 (1) All offers on the part of health complete are subject to confirmation and non-binding.

 (2) Cost estimates for installation costs / personnel costs / travel costs / surface treatment costs are also non-binding.

 (3) The customer's order constitutes a binding contractual offer.
 A contract is only concluded when health complete accepts this contractual offer.
 Unless otherwise agreed, health complete shall be entitled to accept this contractual offer within two weeks after receipt of the offer.
 Timely dispatch of the acceptance shall suffice to meet the deadline.
 Acceptance may be declared either in writing (e.g. by order confirmation or invoice) or by delivery of the goods to the customer.